dohrraba3/LearningStuff/Resources.md

 ### Create a GitHub Account
 GitHub is the industry's standard code host.
 Use it to store your code in its online repositories and use it for collaboration, versioning, static website hosting and much more!
 Some notes:
-* _Please_ use your real name and make your avatar a picture of yourself
+* Pick a username easy to remember and make your avatar a picture of yourself
-* Usernames typically are first letter of your first name and then your last name.
-However, any variation of your name will do.

 - [ ] [GitHub's Website](https://github.com)